SorenSeeberg/MrDatabase/README.md

 - Added code example of how to do batching of sql commands (10K rows in less than half a sec)
 - Added documentation of how to do batching of sql commands
 - Added .clone() to record objects (based on copy.deepcopy)
-- Experimented with script generation, but performance is too terrible
+- Experimented with script generation, but performance is too te rrible
 - Refactored database_connection (now DatabaseConnection) to better distinguish between mutation, query and batch.
 - Added ConType enum class (mutation, query, batch)
 - Cleanup, simplification and optimization of Table class